ibraheemdev/seize/README.md

 incurred by traditional reference counting schemes where every memory access requires modifying shared memory.
-Reclamation is naturally balanced as the thread with the last reference to an object is the one that frees it, leading to predictable latency without sacrificing memory efficiency.
+Reclamation is naturally balanced as the thread with the last reference to an object is the one that frees it, leading to predictable latency without sacrificing performance.
 Epochs can also be optionally tracked to protect against stalled threads, making reclamation truly lock-free.

 Seize provides performance competitive with that of epoch based schemes, while memory efficiency